FAQ

 What is a flower on your homepage?

 Arnica Montana - this plant's name comes from the Greek “arni”, meaning lamb as it has soft, hairy leaves.
 It comes from the blossoms of a perennial flowering plant related to sunflowers because arnica belongs to the asteraceae (daisy) family.
-As a native to Europe it is also found in the United States.
-It is toxic but not in homeopathic form.

 What is hypnotherapy?